Ibizan Hounds and Podencos

 They are an ancient breed of hunting dog that is native to Spain though there are theories that the Moors brought them from north Africa.

-Among their common traits are often large, upright very expressive ears, flesh-coloured noses (except the Oritos and Xarnegos that can have it black) and the most amazing eyes that range in colors from amber to olive.
+Among their common traits are often large, upright very expressive ears, flesh-coloured noses (except the Oritos and Xarnegos that can have it black) and the most amazing eyes that range in colours from amber to olive.
 The predominant coat colours are red and white with smooth or rough coats with an occasional black.

-Podencos are sighthounds — they hunt by sight rather than scent however they do have selective hearing and an independent nature.
+They hunt by sight rather than scent however they do have selective hearing and an independent nature.
 They will take off running and WILL NOT come back until they feel like it.

 The strong chase instinct and lack of caution in traffic can lead to disaster.
 A large fenced area that is at least 6′ tall is required.
 Podencos are problem solvers and will do what it takes to pursue something they take an interest in.